0xk1f0/ESP32-Generic12V-LEDController/README.md

 - Web-Interface with Color Sliders and ON/OFF-Button
 - Fading effects on state change
 - OTA-Update functionality
+- Partial WLED-App Compatibility
+- JSON-API

 ## To Be Added

 - Color Wheel
 - Effects
 - Prettier Web-Interface
-- JSON-API
-- WLED-App Compatibility